Controlling Lawn Weeds

-Left unchecked, many lawn weeds can get out of control and take over large areas of your lawn.
+As he rightly points out, if left to their own devices, many lawn weeds can get out of control and take over large areas of your lawn.

 This page provides information to help you identify, prevent and control some of the most common lawn weeds.

-Use the links below to jump down the page to the information on each weed:
+You can use the links below to jump down the page to the information on each weed:

 The Creeping Buttercup is the type most commonly found in lawns.
 It 'creeps' (rather quickly!) across the lawn by forming runners; long lateral stems which root at the nodes.
-It is a vigorous perennial weed which can soon take over large areas of your lawn and borders so tackle it early!

-One of the problems with the Creeping Buttercup is that it forms low growing rosettes with the growing point at the soil surface.
-This means that mowing has little effect on it.
-It is also very resistant to trampling.
-What's more, it can easily regenerate from any fragments of stem left in the ground and its seed remains viable for many years so it can be an ongoing problem.
+Even worse, it can easily regenerate from any fragments of stem left in the ground and its seed remains viable for many years so it can be an ongoing problem.

 The Creeping Buttercup prefers heavy, wet soils so improving drainage can go some way to discouraging it.

 In the early stages of an infestation you can try hand weeding it taking care to remove the runners in their entirety.
-It is particularly important to remove the growing points at the base of each rosette.

 Chemical control may be the best solution if the problem is severe.
 Look for a selective weedkiller containing fluroxypyr and clopyralid such as 'Verdone Extra' or 'Verdone Extra Ready to Use'.

-Note: In chalky or sandy soils you may have a problem with the Bulbous Buttercup (Ranunculus bulbosus) which has a bulbous base and forms rosettes.
+In chalky or sandy soils you may have a problem with the Bulbous Buttercup (Ranunculus bulbosus) which has a bulbous base and forms rosettes.
 As it doesn't form runners it is much easier to dig out than the Creeping Buttercup.

 White Clover is another very common perennial lawn weed.
 Take steps to control it early because, like the Creeping Buttercup, it is very aggressive and spreads rapidly by means of lateral stems which root at the nodes to form a network of plants.